immutable/imx-core-sdk-swift/README.md

 Utility functions accessed via `ImmutableX.shared` that will chain necessary API calls to complete a process or perform a transaction.

-- Register a user with Immutable X
+- Register a user with ImmutableX
 - Buy cryptocurrency via Moonpay
 - Buy ERC721
 - Sell ERC721